A Comptonized Fireball Bubble: Physical Origin of Magnetar Giant Flares: introduction

-Motivated by the previous studies, in this \textit{Letter}, we studied in detail how the fireball expands from the NS surface and penetrates the area of the magnetar wind.
-Our finding suggests that the fireball is eventually Comptonized by the dense $e^{\pm}$ pair plasma at a much larger radius and produces a multi-component thermal-like radiation spectrum.
+Motivated by the previous studies, in this paper, we studied in detail how the fireball expands from the NS surface and penetrates the area of the magnetar wind.
+Our finding suggests that the fireball is eventually Comptonized by the dense $e^{\pm}$ pair plasma at a much larger radius and produces a multicomponent thermal-like radiation spectrum.
 Moreover, we directly compare this model with the spectral data of GRB 200415A.
-This \textit{Letter} is organized as follows.
-We describe the physical picture of our model in \S \ref{sec:physical_picture}.
-In \S\ref{sec:RF}, we formulized the radiation mechanism for the calculation of the specific flux and fit our model to the spectral data, constraining some physical parameters.
-A brief summary is presented in \S\ref{sec:summary}.
+This paper is organized as follows.
+We describe the physical picture of our model in Section \ref{sec:physical_picture}.
+In Section \ref{sec:RF}, we formulized the radiation mechanism for the calculation of the specific flux and fit our model to the spectral data, constraining some physical parameters.
+A brief summary is presented in Section \ref{sec:summary}.